pipeforce/pipeforce.github.io/docs/guides/90_webhooks.md

 A webhook is a unique url endpoint.
 When called, it triggers some action on the target server.

-In PIPEFORCE, you can create **custom** url endpoints.
-When called, it produces an internal event message which in turn can be consumed by a pipeline using the command `event.listen`.
+In PIPEFORCE, you can create **custom** webhooks.
+When called, it produces an internal event message which in turn can be consumed by a pipeline using the commands `event.listen` or `message.receive`.

 :::info
 Replace any url **``https://hub-try.pipeforce.org``** from the examples shown on this page by the url of your PIPEFORCE instance.